-Coarse resolution reanalysis data (e.g. ERA40/NCEP) have been found to suffer from some insufficiencies in the hydrological cycle.
-For instance Trenberth et al. [2005] find differences in column-integrated atmospheric water vapor between satellite observations and coarse resolved reanalysis data.
-In the pre-satellite era a problem of mass conservation associated with the data assimilation in ERA40 existed.
-ERA-interim has especially been designed to overcome these issues in the hydrological cycle (cf. Dee and Uppala [2009]).
-We will also show, that ERA-interim moisture budgets from transports are on the same level as the P-E budget.
-We thus believe that the 4d high resolution data is adequate

-MATTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROXIC7 for our study of the hydrological cycle.
-As will become evident in the next section high temporal and spatial resolution, horizontally as well as vertically, large data coverage and homogeneity are crucial to the methodology in our study.
-These criteria central to our study are so far only met by reanalysis data.
+[9] Coarse resolution reanalysis data (e.g., ERA-40 or NCEP) have been found to suffer from some insufficiencies in the hydrological cycle.
+For instance, Trenberth et al. [2005] find differences in column-integrated atmospheric water vapor between satellite observations and coarseresolution reanalysis data.
+In the presatellite era a problem of mass conservation associated with the data assimilation in ERA-40 existed.
+The ERA-Interim reanalysis has especially been designed to overcome these issues in the hydrological cycle (Dee and Uppala [2009]).
+We will also show that ERA-Interim moisture budgets from transports are on the same level as the P-E budget.
+We thus believe that the 4-D high-resolution data are adequate for our study of the hydrological cycle.
+As will become evident in the section 3, high temporal and spatial resolution, horizontally as well as vertically, large data coverage, and homogeneity are crucial to the methodology in our study.
+These criteria, central to our study, are so far only met by reanalysis data.

-3. METHODOLOGY
+3. Methodology

-Most of the studies mentioned in section 1 investigate changes in the tropical moisture budget by means of average variables, for defining ASC and DESC as well as for calculating the moisture transports.
-However, the spatial distribution of the ASC/DESC regions of the Hadley Circulation roughly consisting of one ASC along the equator and DESC north and south is a rather theoretical construct to describe the mean circulation and usually is not representative for the instantaneous fields.
-The instantaneous fields are characterized by numerous individual convective cells and convective regions, irregularly distributed over the tropics (e.g. cf. Fig. 1).
-We take advantage of the high temporal and spatial resolution of ERA-interim and use ASC and DESC not only defined the conventional way by applying mean fields, but also used instantaneous variables.
-With the latter we hope to resolve individual convective cells or regions much better and more realistic compared to just using means.
-We herewith also resolve much better the complex vertical structure of the tropical circulation, consisting of lower level flow towards the regions of convection and vice versa in the mid levels.
+[10] Most of the studies mentioned in section 1 investigate changes in the tropical moisture budget by means of average variables, for defining ASC and DESC as well as for calculating the moisture transports.
+However, the spatial distribution of the ASC and DESC regions of the Hadley circulation roughly consisting of one ASC along the equator and DESC north and south is a rather theoretical construct to describe the mean circulation and usually is not representative of the instantaneous fields.
+The instantaneous fields are characterized by numerous individual convective cells and convective regions, irregularly distributed over the tropics (e.g., Figure 1).
+We take advantage of the high temporal and spatial resolution of ERA-Interim and use ASC and DESC not only defined in the conventional way by applying mean fields but also using instantaneous variables.
+With the latter, we hope to resolve individual convective cells or regions much better and more realistically compared to just using means.
+We herewith also resolve more accurately the complex vertical structure of the tropical circulation, consisting of lower-level flow toward the regions of convection and vice versa in the midlevels.

-Our calculations are subdivided into two steps:
+[11] Our calculations are subdivided into two steps:

-1. ASC and DESC and the boundary separating ASC from DESC are identified,
+[12] 1.
+ASC, DESC, and the boundary separating ASC from DESC are identified.

-2. the transport of water vapor over this boundary is calculated.
+[13] 2.
+The transport of water vapor over this boundary is calculated.

-Both steps are described individually in the next two subsections.
-Trends in the results section will be calculated by a least squares fit, significance will be tested by a t-test based on the respective annual means.
+[14] Both steps are described individually in sections 3.1 and 3.2.
+Trends in section 4 will be calculated by a least squares fit, and significance will be tested by a t test based on the respective annual means.